Estimating accretion times of halo substructures in the Milky Way: accretion time

 \subsection{Significances and uncertainties}

 To estimate the significances and uncertainties of the accretion time results, the above method is applied to the 1,000 realizations of both the substructures and the random samples.
-For the substructures, we only consider member stars with small orbital frequency uncertainties, with thresholds that vary among substructures and are specified below.
+For the substructures, we only consider member stars whose orbital frequencies have small uncertainties, with thresholds varying among substructures as specified below.

-Using the substructure GL-1 as an example, we adopt a bin width $\Delta$ of 0.3 and select member stars with $\sigma_{\Omega_r}<0.2$ Gyr$^{-1}$ and $\sigma_{\Omega_\phi}<0.2$ Gyr$^{-1}$ to estimate the accretion time.
+Using the substructure GL-1 as an example, we adopt a bin width $\Delta$ of 0.41 and select member stars with $\sigma_{\Omega_r}<0.15$ Gyr$^{-1}$ and $\sigma_{\Omega_\phi}<0.15$ Gyr$^{-1}$ to estimate the accretion time.
+The choice of the bin edge shifts will be discussed later.
 A total of 1,000 sets of 1-D power spectra $P(k_r)$ and $P(k_\phi)$ are computed, but the corresponding accretion times are not calculated at this stage.
-The black solid lines on the left panels of Figure~\ref{fig:ps_gl1} show the medians of the power spectra as functions of $2\pi$ times the wavenumber.
+The black solid curves on the left panels of Figure~\ref{fig:ps_gl1} show the medians of the power spectra as functions of $2\pi$ times the wavenumber.
 With this choice of the $x$-axis, the accretion time can be obtained directly.
-The black vertical dashed lines mark the locations of the maximum peaks, corresponding to accretion times of 5.6 Gyr and 5.8 Gyr for the $r$ and $\phi$ directions, respectively.
+The black vertical dashed lines mark the locations of the maximum peaks, corresponding to accretion times of 5.6 Gyr and 5.7 Gyr for the $r$ and $\phi$ directions, respectively.

-Applying the above selection on orbital frequency uncertainties results in a sample of 111 stars.
+Applying the above selection on orbital frequency uncertainties results in a sample of 89 stars.
 For comparison, we randomly draw an equal number of stars from the halo sample 1,000 times.
-We then compute the 1-D power spectra of these samples, and the medians of the spectra are indicated by the blue lines in the left panels of Figure~\ref{fig:ps_gl1}.
+We then compute the 1-D power spectra of these samples, and the medians of the spectra are indicated by the blue dashed curves in the left panels of Figure~\ref{fig:ps_gl1}.
 The dark blue and light blue shaded regions represent the $1\sigma$ and $3\sigma$ intervals, respectively.
 It can be seen that, at larger wavenumbers, the power spectra are nearly constant, corresponding to contributions from random noise.

 The significances of the accretion times inferred for GL-1 can be evaluated by comparing its power spectra with those obtained from the random samples.
 We fit a two-parameter gamma distribution to the high wavenumber tails of the 1-D power spectra from all random samples.
 The shape and scale parameters are obtained by maximum likelihood estimation and are fitted separately for the $r$ and $\phi$ directions.
 We define the lower bound of the high wavenumber tail as the location of the first intersection between the median power spectrum of the substructure and that of the random samples.
 If no intersection exists, the first local minimum of the median power spectrum of the substructure is taken as a substitute.